Controlling Rats & Mice

 Rodents consume most types of food.
 Rats eat 22-30g of food per day and mice 3 to 5g

-For the most effective solution call a pest management expert.
+For the most effective solution call your local pest management expert.